Tuesday, 5 November 2024

 ‘Yes, Ma,’ said Ethel and worked hard to discover the correct way of doing things the way the toffs, as her mother called them, did them.

-She did well, Ethel Blythe, and though she may never have made the leap across the classes as her mother had hoped, she led a comfortable though husbandless life, nonetheless.
+She did well, Ethel Blythe, and though she may never have made the leap across the classes as her mother had hoped, she led a comfortable though husbandless life, nevertheless.
 As she exhorted her young ladies to sit decorously, her mother’s word often sprang to her lips to be bitten back before expression.

 ‘A girl’s legs are her best friends,’ her mother always said, ‘And best friends should never be parted.